-Stock-based compensation expense recognized under FASB ASC 718 for the years ended December 31, 2010, 2009 and 2008 was \$2.8 million, \$2.5 million and \$2.0 million, respectively, and consisted of stock-based compensation expense related to employee stock options, the employee stock purchase plan, and the restricted stock units issued for the first time in 2010, as applicable, and was recorded as a component of cost of product revenues, sales and marketing expenses, general and administrative expenses, research and development expenses and discontinued operations, net of tax.
+Stock-based compensation expense recognized under FASB ASC 718 for the years ended December 31, 2011, 2010 and 2009 was \$2.9 million, \$2.8 million and \$2.5 million, respectively, and consisted of stock-based compensation expense related to employee stock options, the employee stock purchase plan, and the restricted stock units and was recorded as a component of cost of product revenues, sales and marketing expenses, general and administrative expenses, and research and development expenses.

-(q) Recently Issued Accounting Pronouncements
+(r) Recently Issued Accounting Pronouncements

-In October 2009, the FASB issued Accounting Standard Update ("ASU") No. 2009-13-"Revenue Recognition (Topic 605): Multiple-Deliverable Revenue Arrangements."
+In October 2009, the FASB issued Accounting Standard Update No. 2009-13-"Revenue Recognition (Topic 605): Multiple-Deliverable Revenue Arrangements."
 This ASU establishes the accounting and reporting guidance for arrangements including multiple revenue-generating activities.
 This ASU provides amendments to the criteria for separating deliverables, and measuring and allocating arrangement consideration to one or more units of accounting.
 The amendments in this ASU also establish a selling price hierarchy for determining the selling price of a deliverable.
 Significantly enhanced disclosures are also required to provide information about a vendor's multiple-deliverable revenue arrangements, including information about the nature and terms, significant deliverables, and its performance within arrangements.
 The amendments also require providing information about the significant judgments made and changes to those judgments and about how the application of the relative selling-price method affects the timing or amount of revenue recognition.
-The amendments in this ASU are effective prospectively for revenue arrangements entered into or materially modified in the fiscal years beginning on or after June 15, 2010.
-Early application is permitted.
-We believe adoption of this new guidance will not have a material impact on our consolidated results of operations or financial position.
+This standard was applicable to the Company beginning January 1, 2011 and did not have a material impact on our consolidated financial statements.

 In January 2010, the FASB issued Accounting Standards Update No. 2010-06, Improving Disclosures about Fair Value Measurements (Topic 820)-Fair Value Measurements and Disclosures (ASU 2010-06), to add additional disclosures about the different classes of assets and liabilities measured at fair value, the valuation techniques and inputs used, the activity in Level 3 fair value measurements, and the settlements relating to Level 3 measurements.
-The provisions of this update will be effective for us in fiscal years beginning after December 15, 2010, and for the interim periods within fiscal years with early adoption permitted.
-We believe the adoption of this new guidance will not have a material impact on our consolidated results of operations or financial position.
+This standard was applicable to the Company beginning January 1, 2011 and did not have a material impact on our consolidated financial statements.

 In December 2010, the FASB issued Accounting Standards Update No. 2010-28, Intangibles: Goodwill and Other (Topic 350)-When to perform Step 2 of the Goodwill Impairment Test for Reporting Units with Zero or negative carrying amounts (ASU 2010-28).
 The amendment in this ASU modifies Step 1 of the goodwill impairment test for reporting units with zero or negative carrying amounts.
 For those reporting units, the entity is required to perform Step 2 of the goodwill impairment test if it is more likely than not that a goodwill impairment exists.
-The provisions of this update will be effective for us in fiscal years beginning after December 15, 2010, and for the interim periods within fiscal years with early adoption permitted.
-We believe the adoption of this new guidance will not have a material impact on our consolidated results of operations or financial position.
+This standard was applicable to the Company beginning January 1, 2011 and did not have a material impact on our consolidated financial statements.

 In December 2010, the FASB issued Accounting Standards Update No. 2010-29, Business Combinations (Topic 805): Disclosure of Supplemental Pro Forma Information for Business Combinations (ASU 2010-29).
 This ASU specifies that if a public entity presents comparative financial statements, the entity should disclose revenue and earnings of the combined entity as though the business combination(s) that occurred during the current year had occurred as of the beginning of the comparable prior annual reporting period.
 This update also expands the supplemental pro forma disclosures under Topic 805 to include a description of the nature and amount of material, nonrecurring pro forma adjustments directly attributable to the business combination included in the reported pro forma revenue and earnings.
-The provisions of this update will be effective for us in fiscal years beginning after December 15, 2010, with early adoption permitted.
-We believe the adoption of this new guidance will not have a material impact on our consolidated results of operations or financial position.
+This standard was applicable to the Company beginning January 1, 2011 and did not have a material impact on our consolidated financial statements.